-${\tt policy--}A$ queue overflow policy to use for handlers associated with ${\tt this}.$ getInitialQueueLength the initial length of the queue.
+policy-A queue overflow policy to use for handlers associated with this.

-'''
+getInitialQueueLength

-public int
+public int getInitialQueueLength()

-getInitialQueueLength()

-'''

 Gets the initial number of elements the event queue can hold.
 This returns the initial queue length currently associated with this parameter object.
 When the overflow policy is SAVE the initial queue length may not be related to the current queue lengths of schedulables associated with this parameter object.